A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Experiments

 \subsection{Defect angle estimation}

-One natural extension from the foundation of an accurate orientation field is to identify the microtubule angles at the defect locations, which may provide insights into the dynamics of the active nematic system.
-This can be conveniently achieved using a similar CNN network introduced in Section 2.2.
-The traditional method of defect orientation approximation can be found in Appendix A. To obtain accurate angles at defect locations, we manually labeled 800 defects, out of which, 390 were negative and 410 were positive defects.
-We ran our model and the traditional image processing method on the same images and compared the angle differences with the ground truth.
-Among these defects, our model and the traditional method resulted in average errors (defined as the difference in detected angle from the ground truth angle) of $9.86^\circ$ and $14.33^\circ$ respectively.
+One natural extension from the foundation of an accurate director field is to identify the microtubule angles at the defect locations, which may provide insights into the dynamics of the active nematic system.
+This can be conveniently achieved using a similar CNN network introduced in Section 2.2 and Section 2.3.
+The image processing method (TM) can also derive approximate defect orientations (details are in Appendix A.1).
+To obtain accurate angles at defect locations, we manually labeled 800 defects using the Python package ``PyQt5'', out of which, 390 were negative and 410 were positive defects.
+We ran our model and the TM on the same images and compared the angle differences with the ground-truth.
+Among these defects, our model and the TM resulted in average errors (defined as the difference in detected angle from the ground-truth angle) of $9.86^\circ$ and $14.33^\circ$ respectively.
 The comparison results are summarized in Figure \ref{angles_compare}.